Marc-Xu/midnight-lottery/README.md

-# CRUD Template 🍽️
+# Midnight Lottery

-**CRUD-Template** is a template FastAPI application that features a layered architecture (Router → Service → Repository → ORM → Database), custom error handling, and full test coverage.
+**Midnight Lottery** is a FastAPI application that allows users to participate in lotteries.
+It features a layered architecture (Router → Service → Repository → ORM → Database), custom error handling, and full test coverage.

 ## Features